Care homes firm to refund residents

 The CMA also raised concerns that the fee was non-refundable once someone had lived in the home for more than 30 days.

-George Lusty, the CMA's senior director for consumer protection, told BBC Radio 4's Today programme: "We think this is a really good outcome.

-"It's a time of particular vulnerability for anyone who's looking around for a place in a care home and we are particularly concerned that residents get clear information that allows them to make a good choice about the right place for them at a difficult time."

-He added: "We hope that this news will act as a spur to others to make sure they are doing the right thing by residents."
+George Lusty, the CMA's senior director for consumer protection, told BBC Radio 4's Today programme said it was a "really good outcome", adding: "We hope that this news will act as a spur to others to make sure they are doing the right thing by residents."

-Mr Lusty confirmed that the CMA was looking into other similar cases at the moment.
+The CMA was looking into other similar cases, he said.